OWASP/owasp-mastg/demos/iOS/MASVS-CRYPTO/MASTG-DEMO-0011/MASTG-DEMO-0011.md

 Review each of the reported instances.

-- Line 3 using `kCCAlgorithm3DES` creates a symmetric key with a size of 168 bit.
+- Line 3 using `kCCAlgorithm3DES`, which creates a symmetric key with a size of 168 bit.